redislabs-training/ru203/README.md

 escape any punctuation in the values when you index.
 And then when you query, you also need to escape punctuation.

-As an example, if the users-idx index stored email addresses as TEXT NOTEM fields instead of TAG fields, a query for a specific addres might look like this:
+As an example, if the `users-idx` index stored email addresses as TEXT NOSTEM fields instead of TAG fields, a query for a specific address might look like this:

     FT.SEARCH users-idx "@email:k\\.brown\\@example\\.com"

-Note that when we added the Redis Hash containing this email address, we would have needed to escape any punctuation in the string -- in addition to escaping them in our query, as the example query does.
+Note that when we added the Redis Hash containing this email address, we would have needed to escape any punctuation in the string -- in addition to escaping punctuation in this query.

 ### Boolean logic